What We Learned Reading a Week of In-App Feedback

 Common questions.

-- How do you handle 200 submissions in a week?
+- How do you handle a full inbox of feedback at once?

 - Triage first.
 Bug reports go to engineering immediately.
 Feature requests get clustered by theme.
 Thank-you notes get read and answered.
 Test pings get a real reply because we want users to know the box is alive.